Ghini/ghini.desktop/doc/open-invitation.rst

   geographically, again a geographic tour app aimed at visitors and using the web data aggregator as its data source.
 You find every Ghini component on github: http://github.com/Ghini

 * Specify 6 and 7, made a Commons by the Kansas University.
 A bit complex to set up, and very difficult to configure, tricky to update.
 The institutions I've met who tried it, only the bigger ones, with in-house software management capabilities manage to successfully use it.
+They use it for very large collections.
+Specify is extremely generic, it adapts to herbaria, seed collections, but also to collections of eggs, organic material, fossils, preserved dead animals, possibly even viruses, I'm not sure.
+It is this extreme flexibility that makes its configuration such a complex task.
 Specify is also on github: https://github.com/specify and is licensed as GPL, too.

 * Botalista, a French/Swiss cooperation, is GPL as far as rumour goes.
 Its development hasn't yet gone public.